 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Almonds contain vitamins, minerals, protein, and fiber, and so they may offer a number of health benefits.
+Almonds contain nutrients that may help prevent cancer, strengthen bones, promote heart health, and more.
 Just a handful of almonds — approximately 1 ounce — contains one-eighth of a person’s daily protein needs.